juftin/homelab/docs/config.md

 ## App Deployment

 Which apps to deploy are defined in the `docker-compose.yaml` files.
-For example, To disable specific apps in the `media-center` stack, you would comment out the `include` directive in the root `docker-compose.yaml` file.
+For example, To disable specific apps in the `media` stack, you would comment out the `include` directive in the root `docker-compose.yaml` file.

 <details><summary>📄 docker-compose.yaml</summary>